tlefko/XPS13-9350-Catalina/README.md

 - Improved Sleep -- HUGE IMPROVEMENTS -- display wakes 2/3 times on lidwake.

 # Sleep Bugs

-- artifacts on display after wake sometimes. (no idea why, it is only sometimes, re waking helps)
-- note no artifacts at all before sleep
 - plugging or removing usb c device after sleep will put computer back to sleep
 # POST

 - run sudo pmset -a hibernatemode 0